Zondax/hello-rustee/zondee-macros/README.md

 # Optee Macros

-Procedural macros used by the `zondee` crate.
+Procedural macros used by the `zondee-teec` and `zondee-utee` crates.